Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 * List of your company's primary activities divided into engineering activities and operations activities: Engineering activities: Design of pieces and straps, research and innovation and prototyping watches.
 Operations activities: setting up tools and machines, obtaining and handling inventory, carrying out production and assembly work, finishing and quality control.
 ***
-* List of your company's support activities: general management, human resource management, and finance
+* List of your company's support activities: general management, human resource management, finance and Manager of engineers

 ***

 ## Task 2